St Mary at Hill Monuments

 The only indication of the church, with its flat front to the street and tower set back, is the protruding clock;

 and far more conspicuous is the tower of St Margaret Pattens framed against the top of the street across Eastcheap.

 St Mary at Hill, showing the clock.

-St Mary at Hill is a work of Christopher Wren dating from 1677, and he
+St Mary at Hill is a work of Christopher Wren dating from 1676, and he

 in the view above, but can be seen from the little churchyard.
 The significant 19th Century architect James Savage

 was the eminent Joshua Marshall, who carried out work for Wren on a variety of his churches.